Updated: July 1st, 2015 (EST)

 Like this page?
-Please consider liking to my fan film currently in production, click here!
+Please consider liking my current project: click here!

 Hello everyone, I’ve decided to arrange the page a bit again and concentrate more on the latest release of the Alexmos Controller Board and make this page easier to read.

-This is a page about the Came-TV‘s Came-7000, Came-7500, Came-7800 and maybe the Came-8000 (or any 3-Axis Brushless Gimbal of the similar build) with the Alexmos 32bit controller board (for 8bit controller board, please click here), I will try my best to put all the information on one page and will be updating this page constantly so this would be a great place to start with your journey into these gimbals.
+This is a page about the Came-TV‘s Came-7000, Came-7500, Came-7800 and the new Updated Came-7800 and maybe the Came-8000 (or any 3-Axis Brushless Gimbal of the similar build) with the Alexmos 32bit controller board (for 8bit controller board, please click here), I will try my best to put all the information on one page and will be updating this page constantly so this would be a great place to start with your journey into these gimbals.
 If you are still using the 8bit controller board, it’s time to move to the 32bit bit.
 (For information on the 8bit controller board, please click here)

 I’ve now changed my Came-7000’s 8bit controller into the 32bit version, I’ve also recorded myself of my process, see video how I did it (unedited)